Anyone who is into saving money should head to Russia … and pack up their ISIC card.

 A Few Restaurants

 Get 20% off a taste of home at Papa John’s.
 Or eat at Farsh, Lpim and Varim, Starlite Diner, Shokoladnitsa, Grabli and a few others for the same discount.
 You can get 25% off at the To Da Syo cafes, and 15% off at Coffee Haus.
+In the mood for burgers?
+FARSH will give ISIC holders 10% off.

 In St. Petersburg